 I still have to pinch myself when I look through the window at the magnificent landscape of the Alps.
-Snow-capped mountains towering the luxurious Tarentaise Valley.
+Snow-capped mountains tower the luxurious Tarentaise Valley.
 The smells of pine trees and the sound of cow bells in the distance.
-The tasteful beaufort cheese and other delicious local produce.
+The tasteful Beaufort cheese and other delicious local produce.
 Cross-country skiing in the Winter and amazing hikes in the Beaufort massif.
-Welcome to Granier-sur-Aime, our home base since February 2018!
+Welcome to Granier-sur-Aime, our home base in 2018 and 2019!

 Arriving at Granier-sur-Aime

-When driving from Moûtiers, you’ll reach first the little town of Aime.
+When driving from Moûtiers, you’ll first reach the little town of Aime.
 This is the last chance to get provisions in supermarkets and grocery stores before heading up to Granier.
-Aime is located at 700 metres above sea-level.
+Aime is located 700 metres above sea level.

 The ascent to Granier takes you to 1,250 m.
-Fortunately to drive up there is not too difficult.
-There aren’t as many hairpin bends as to reach La Plagne (5 compared to 22) and the road follows the gentle slope of the mountain.
+Fortunately, driving up there is not too difficult.
+There aren’t as many hairpin bends as to reach La Plagne (5 compared to 22), and the road follows the mountain’s gentle slope.

 You will cross the villages of Villaroland, Tessens and La Thuile before arriving in Granier-sur-Aime.